pellenberger/billet/README.md

 https://billet.firebaseapp.com

 No account creation, no login, no email validation...
 Just follow the link above, create a shopping / TODO list and share it with everybody !

+This project is also a POC using Firebase, a platform for easily build web applications.

 ## Firebase